Bespalov-D-A/okr-detox-full/README.md

 # okr-detox
 ###  TODO app for people with OKR syndrome

 The .env files, databases, and some sensitive data are included in the repository for easy reference.
+I also used a local data store for ease and speed of development.
+I would never use this way of storing data in real development.

 #####  INSTALL & RUN
 - Install docker on your computer
 - Run command: ```git clone git@github.com:Bespalov-D-A/okr-detox-full.git okr -b dev```